gtfierro/ontoenv-rs/README.md

 #### Listing Ontologies

-`onotoenv list-ontologies` will display a list of ontology names in the workspace.
+`ontoenv list-ontologies` will display a list of ontology names in the workspace.

 `ontoenv dump` will print out an alphabetized list of all ontologies in the workspace, their imports, number of triples, and other metadata.